 - Divide the annual return by your original purchase expenses (the deposit payment of €40,000, plus purchasing costs of €14,000) to determine the ROI.

 - Your ROI is 5.02%.

 So there you have our introduction to how to calculate ROI on Spanish rental property.
-In our introductory examples, for ease of comprehension, we focused solely on long term rentals.
+In our introductory examples, for ease of comprehension, we focused solely on long-term rentals.
 There are many more methods and calculations should you wish to delve deeper.
 This article may be of interest: “How to Value a Real Estate Investment Property.”

 From these simple calculations, you can see that ROI differs depending on whether the property is financed via a mortgage or paid for in cash.
-In general, the less cash paid upfront as a down payment on the property, the larger the mortgage loan balance, the greater your ROI.
+In general, the less cash paid upfront as a down payment on the property, the larger the mortgage loan balance, and the greater your ROI.
 Conversely, the more cash paid upfront and the less you borrow, the lower your ROI, since your initial cost would be higher.
-In other words, taking out a mortgage allows you to boost your ROI in the short-term since your initial costs are lower.
+In other words, taking out a mortgage allows you to boost your ROI in the short term since your initial costs are lower.